 Why operations must help shape the systems they will use every day

+User Acceptance Testing (UAT) is where system decisions meet operational reality.
 Hotels invest heavily in technology to support the brand promise.
-Yet one of the biggest risks to successful system implementation is treating testing as an IT-only task.
+Yet one of the greatest risks to successful implementation is treating UAT as an IT-only task.

-System selection and development do not end with signing a contract.
-They continue through structured testing that ensures the platform actually works for the hotel, the brand, and the people delivering the guest experience.
+System selection and development do not end when the contract is signed.
+They continue through structured User Acceptance Testing.
+UAT ensures the platform works for the hotel, the brand, and the people delivering the guest experience.
 That responsibility does not rest solely with IT.
-It must include the operations teams who will use the system every day.
+Operations must actively shape the systems they will use every day.

 Testing Starts Before Go-Live